rastaehli/mkr-paper/mkr.md

 Can store reusable deployment configuration plans in source controlled repository for change management control, make these part of the definition of a deployment environment; a system-level component implementation.
 This avoids the problems of trying to maintain knowledge of deployment configurations in the same source with the component being deployed: we don't want to have to consider the component changed every time we think of a new place to deploy it.

 Figure [MavenWARExample] shows the POM file for building a simple Web application WAR file.
 (A WAR file is a file that can be deployed into a web server container to implement a dynamic web site. )  Figure [MKRMyWebExample] shows the MKR plan for assembling the same WAR file from its dependencies.
 Note how MKR separates responsibility for WAR file assembly from other concerns, making this specification smaller and less complex than the Maven POM file.
 MKR also

+[Maven] assumption about project files is somewhat at odds with its goal of being a universal build tool.
+For example there seems to be no way to identify a local web service as a dependency to be composed with some other service.

 # Conclusion